 - How can programmes currently being creating be future-proofed, and how could they integrate the social media tools of the future?

 - How can each TV genre, with its own challenges, channel this new approach to TV viewing?

 - How can investing in social TV now, ensure return on investment in the future?

-The hack took place on a boat haboured in the Gare Maritime, Cannes.
-After you have finished hacking, you will be invited to show your work at the MIPCube, before attending the MIPCube Party in the evening.
+The hack will take place on a boat haboured in the Gare Maritime, Cannes.
+It has wifi and beds and will have all the food and drink you need to get you through the 24 hour hacking period.
+After you have finished hacking, you will be invited to show your work at the MIPCube on the 31st March, 2012.
+Judges will choose winners and you will be celebrated in the MIPCube Party in the evening.

 Last but not least, the winner will be presenting their work at the MIPCube Super Session on the 1st April (the first day of MIPTV), to an audience of 11’000+ TV industry people from more than 100 countries.

 This first TV Hack Day at MIP is a unique opportunity to engage with the TV experts of the world!